Non-sporting

 The more you do to help look after your dog’s health, the better.
 This can be anything from keeping on time with health check-ups to giving them joint supplements and other healthy snacks.

 Ideally, when English Bulldogs have reached full maturity from their puppy stage, they should be consuming two meals a day.
-As medium-sized dogs, they will usually consume around 3-4 cups of kibble a day.
+As a medium-sized dog, they will usually consume around 3-4 cups of kibble a day.

 This is something that you can check via your own vet but it’s also good to look at what type or brand of food you want to give to them.
 It’s always good to try and give them the best high-quality dog food that you can give them.